jclark/rpi-cm4-ptp-guide/gps-hw.md

 ## Internal

+### Timebeat CM4 module

+This is a [purpose built module](https://store.timebeat.app/products/gnss-raspberry-pi-cm4-module) from Timebeat designed for use with the CM4.
+There aren't a lot of details on the Web page, but there is some [information](https://github.com/opencomputeproject/Time-Appliance-Project/tree/master/RPi-Timing/Time4CM4/Baseboard) for a slightly different version in the Time Appliance Project of the Open Compute Project (initiated by Facebook).

+This has a unique form factor.
+It is a board that is interposed between the CM4 and the carrier board.
+This allows it to connect the CM4 pin for SYNC_OUT to LEA-M8F PPS out, and the LEA-M8F TX/RX into the CM4 UART TX/RX.
+This gives the simplest possible installation, with no jumper wires required.

+The LEA-M8F version, in particular, looks to me like the best solution for professional use.
+The LEA-M8F has some unique capabilities for holdover.
+The CM4 module allows the holdover capabilities to be dramatically enhanced by adding an SiT5711/5721; these are high performance OCXOs, in a small form-factor, with low power consumption, using MEMS technology.

 ### Telecom form-factor

 There are a variety of boards available that use a form-factor originally designed for use in the telecom industry in cellular base stations.
 This form factor has